 Composition majors complete a junior thesis.
 Students at the Blair School engage in research and creative expression in many different ways.
 Each summer several are involved in the VU Summer Research Program (VUSRP).
 Throughout the academic year students can enroll for credit to work one-on-one with faculty mentors in an independent study, a thesis in musicology, a junior thesis in composition, an honors thesis in musicology, a recital, and other collaborative projects in the arts.

 Recent student projects include:

 Students may also gain valuable experience by receiving academic credit for an internship.
 Opportunities are available throughout Nashville in the academic year, or students may intern anywhere in the summer.
-Students have interned at: Nashville recording studios, National Public Radio, the Nashville Symphony, the National Music Festival, and the Washington National Opera.
+Students have interned at: Nashville recording studios, National Public Radio, the Nashville Symphony, the National Music Festival, the Washington National Opera, and more.

 The Blair School of Music is home to internationally known faculty soloists and ensembles, and the Blair School’s faculty performers, composers, ethnomusicologists, and musicologists are among the most respected in their fields.
 Their dedication to teaching and a low student/faculty ratio provide students the personal attention that fosters maximum musical growth and understanding.